Stolt-Nielsen: Stolthaven terminals

 Stolthaven Terminals operates a global network of 20 owned and joint-venture bulk-liquid terminals with a total of 4.1 million cubic meters of storage capacity.
 The company's six wholly owned terminals are located in New Orleans and Houston in the U.S, Santos in Brazil, Singapore, London in the UK and Moerdijk in the Netherlands.
 Stolthaven has nine majority-owned terminals in Australia and New Zealand, and also participates in five joint-venture operations: Antwerp in Belgium, Westport in Malaysia, Ulsan in South Korea, and Ningbo and Tianjin in China.
 The company also operates and maintains more than 450 railroad tank cars in North America.

 Stolt tank containers

 Jacob Stolt-Nielsen helped establish United Tank Containers in 1978, starting small with only a few units.
 The outfit was eventually renamed Stolt Tank Containers (STC).
-It currently operates the world's largest fleet of stainless steel ISO tank containers, with more than 31,000 units in service.
-The fleet is supported by a global network of 24 offices and 15 tank maintenance, repair and cleaning depots in locations worldwide.
+It currently operates the world's largest fleet of stainless steel ISO tank containers, with more than 47,000 units in service.
+The fleet is supported by a global network of 21 offices, depots and repair and cleaning facilities in locations worldwide.